KxSystems/docs/docs/wp/disaster-management/index.md

 2. The ambiguity of language also poses an issue.
 The same phrase in different contexts can have wildly different meanings.
 For example, if an individual was to tweet “I just got free ice-cream and now looking forward to the theater later.
 How much better could my day get?” vs someone tweeting "It's been raining all day and I missed my bus.
 How much better could my day get?", clearly the first use of better is positive while the second is sarcastic.
 In each case, information about the correct interpretation is contained within the first sentence.

 3. Colloquialisms and the names of locations can also pose an issue.
-One of the most important target categories being used here is infrastructure and utilities.
+One of the most important target categories used in this work is infrastructure and utilities.
 This target has a strong association with place names.
 For example, "Terrible to see the damage on the Hoover due with the flooding in Colorado".
 For anyone that's aware of the Hoover Dam in Colorado, it is clear that there is likely infrastructural damage to the Dam.
 However, a computer is likely to miss this without context.

 These are just a small number of potential issues which can arise when dealing with social media data but can be rectified in the following manner.